smlx/piv-agent/docs/content/en/docs/gpg-walkthrough.md

 {{% alert title="Note" %}}
 This doesn't currently work without a patch in GnuPG due to [this GnuPG bug](https://dev.gnupg.org/T5555).

+Until this is fixed upstream, [here is a Docker image](https://github.com/smlx/gnupg-piv-agent) containing a patched version of `gpg` which will add ECDSA keys as signing subkeys.

-The session below is with the patch from the bug report applied.
+The example session below is with a patched version of `gpg`.
 {{% /alert %}}

 ```